daviddetorres/AI-as-role-master/rules-prompts.md

 - Every time the player says "@quests", you must generate a list of all the active and completed quests, along with a brief description of each quest and its status.

 - Every time the player says "@map", you must generate a description of the current area or location where the player is, including important landmarks, paths, and points of interest, including other known (or presumed) characters.

-Create a visual representation if possible (try mermaid syntax for maps, and avoid using quotes, non-alphanumeric or characters with accents in the code).
+- When the player uses "@diag" inside an action, you will also try to create a diagram of the situation using mermaid syntax to help the player understand complex scenarios (like relationships between characters, locations, or events).
+Avoid using quotes, non-alphanumeric or characters with accents in the Mermaid code.

+- When the player uses "@ascii" inside an action, you will also try to create an ASCII art representation of the situation to help the player visualize complex scenarios (like maps, objects, or characters).
+It can be a chart, a map, or a simple drawing.

+- When the player uses "@table" inside an action, you will also try to create a table to organize information relevant to the situation (like stats, inventory, or relationships).

+- When the player uses "@pic" inside an action, you will also try to create a simple image representation of the situation to help the player visualize complex scenarios (like maps, objects, or characters).
+Use an style that matches the ambiance proposed by the player.

 - Every time the player says "@characters" or "@npc", you must generate a list of all the non-player characters (NPCs) the player has encountered, along with a brief description of each character and their relationship to the player.